budgefeeney/amixtureofmusings/posts/2016-01-24-getting-started-with-haskell.md

 There are some tips for Mac users in particular.

-While ostensibly straightforward, it takes a surprising amount of effort to install all of these: particularly to install the particular versions of each that work well together.
+One of the problems with Haskell is determining how install the particular versions of each of these tools that work well together, as they can often conflict.
 In recent times, the [Stackage](https://www.stackage.org) project has been launched by the people at [FP Complete](http://www.fpcomplete.com) to address this.
 Similar to a Linux distribution, Stackage maintains a collection of particular Haskell libraries ("packages") and applications, at specific versions, which are all tested to not only be stable themselves, but stable with respect to each other.
-However as there is no IDE support for Stack at the moment, I won't discuss stack here.
+However as there is no IDE support for Stack at the moment, I won't discuss it here.

 ## Setting Up Haskell